archanakk010/SkillCraft-Technology_DS_03/README.md

-# Customer Subscription Prediction with Decision Trees
+# Bank Marketing Analysis with Decision Tree Classifier
 This project analyzes the **Bank Marketing Dataset**  to predict whether a client will subscribe to a term deposit.
 It involves data preprocessing, feature engineering, model building with a Decision Tree, and performance evaluation.

 ---